- Treats Chlamydia

 - You have had an allergic reaction to Doxycycline or other medicines in the past

-- You are likely to be exposed to strong sunlight/ultraviolet light
+- It is likely you will be exposed to strong sunlight/ultraviolet light

 - Myasthenia gravis